Evaluation of Surrogate Endpoints Based on Meta-Analysis with Surrogate Indices: Application to COVID-19 vaccine efficacy trials

 \subsection{Results}

 We present the meta-analyses using all trials except the ones with non-naive subjects.
-We exclude the non-naive trials because the immune response differs substantially between naive and non-naive subjects and, consequently, trial-level surrogacy in a population of trials that mixes naive and non-naive subjects is not meaningful from an immunological perspective.
-Because the data are limited, it is difficult to reach conclusive results about trial-level surrogacy.
-We, therefore, also repeat the analyses on a pseudo-real data set with (i) the same six trials, but with a larger within-trial sample size, and (ii) 24 trials obtained by cloning the original six trials.
+We exclude the trials with non-naive subjects because the holistic set of immune responses differs substantially between naive and non-naive subjects and, consequently, trial-level surrogacy in a population of trials that mixes naive and non-naive subjects is not meaningful from an immunological perspective.
+It is difficult to reach conclusive results about trial-level surrogacy because the number of independent trials is small.
+We, therefore, also repeat the analyses on a pseudo-real data set with (i) 24 trials obtained by duplicating each of the original six trials four times, and (ii) the same six trials, but with a larger within-trial sample size.